OpenDDS/OpenDDS/tools/dissector/README.md

 1. Set up the Build System to Build the Dissector

+  To build the dissector, additional options must be passed to the configure script before building OpenDDS, most importantly where to find Wireshark.

   There are two ways to build against Wireshark depending on how Wireshark was built or was acquired:

     - The older method, `--wireshark` passed with the location of the Wireshark headers and libraries.
 This should be used with: